 Smokeless coal is an umbrella term for a few different types of coal that produce less smoke when they burn.
 It includes anthracite coal – this occurs naturally, but can also be manufactured.

 Manmade smokeless coals can contain a combination of elements, including anthracite and other renewable materials, making many of them more eco-friendly than house coal.

 Look for smokeless fuel with 2% or less sulphur, as high levels of sulphur can impact your health, and damage stoves and chimneys.

-For smoke-controlled areas, the Clean Air Act 1993 stipulates that smokeless solid fuels mustn't contain more than 2% sulphur.
-The government will extend this to apply the rule nationally.
+For smoke control areas, the Clean Air Act 1993 states that smokeless solid fuels mustn't contain more than 2% sulphur.

 Wood that doesn't have a good supply of air is likely to smoke more, therefore producing higher levels of potentially harmful emissions.

 Whether you're burning wood or smokeless fuel, leave the door ajar and open air vents while you're getting the fire going.
 Once established, use the air vents to keep the fire burning.

 Ensure the flue stays at the right temperature throughout use by making sure the fire is constant.
 Stacking fuel into a teepee shape at the beginning will help.

 This will also prevent carbon monoxide – an odourless and potentially deadly gas – coming down the chimney.

 It's worth buying a stove thermometer to monitor the temperature.
 Most stoves should stay between 200°C and 250°C. This can vary for each stove, so check with your manufacturer.